Event box

 This is an online event.
 Event URL will be sent via registration email.

-April's lecture features Alex McPhee-Browne, 2024 James Ingebretsen Memorial Travel Fellow.
-McPhee-Browne is a historian of the American right and twentieth-century fascism, currently completing a PhD at King’s College, University of Cambridge.
+January's lecture features Alex McPhee-Browne, 2024 James Ingebretsen Memorial Travel Fellow.
+McPhee-Browne is a historian of the American right and the global history of fascism, currently completing a PhD at the University of Cambridge.
 His work focuses on the intersection of political, social and intellectual history, with a particular interest in the relationship between right-wing ideas and right-wing political praxis.
-He has published in Reviews in American History and the Journal of Right-Wing Studies, and has articles forthcoming in the Journal of American Studies and the Journal of Policy History.
+He has published in Reviews in American History, the Journal of American Studies and elsewhere.

 Event Organizer